-My success as a teacher is ultimately determined by my student’s desire to act autonomously.
-By encouraging students to articulate their own demands for knowledge as opposed to simply meeting expectations, the classroom space is an opportunity for me to workshop skills for effective self-governance, collaboration, and professionalism.
-Classrooms can always become psychically charged spaces.
-In responding to this eventuality, I believe that my first responsibility as a professor is to initiate dialogue as an end in itself.
+As a teacher, my ultimate hope is that students develop the will to act autonomously, and, above all, to articulate their own demands for knowledge and practical experience as opposed to simply meeting expectations.
+My classrooms therefore foster skills for self-governance, collaboration and collegiality.
+True, classrooms can be psychically charged spaces.
+In responding to the unpredictability of leading a classroom, I believe my first responsibility as an instructor is to initiate dialogue as an end in itself.
 Lecturing as a form of storytelling with the aim of active listening is one part of this equation.
 Another, however, is inviting students to participate in conversations and to draw from their own knowledge base.
 To carry out both of these tasks simultaneously, my teaching style involves frequently asking questions and staging provocations with the aim of giving students an opportunity to engage.
-Providing this opportunity is my ultimate goal whether the class includes 12 students or 160.
-Verbal contributions allow me to rephrase the student’s underlying thought in ways that connect to a larger discursive field.
-If I achieve this goal with any degree of success, the student will feel empowered.
+Providing this opportunity is my ultimate goal whether the class includes 12 students or 200.
+Verbal contributions allow me to rephrase the student’s thought by connecting to a larger discursive field.
+If I achieve this goal with any degree of success, the student will leave feeling empowered.